 Preface.
-It is rare for a mainstream newspaper to bring up overshoot, so congratulations to the scientific paper of Merz et al (2023) for appearing in The Guardian recently.
+It is rare for a mainstream newspaper to bring up overshoot, so congratulations to the scientific paper of Merz et al (2023) for appearing in The Guardian.
 It is so frustrating for those of us who are ecologically aware to see only climate change mentioned and not biodiversity, ocean acidification, and a dozen more factors driving the 6th extinction, with the only “solution” on offer to consume more, but Greenly, with renewable energy that will cause up to 37% of Earth’s surface to be mined for the metals to make just the first generation of them for 20-30 years.

-Here is the abstract from the paper, and a few more excerpts (it’s open source, read it all here).
+Below is the abstract from the paper, and a few more excerpts (it’s open source, read it all here).

 I also excerpted their section on some of the other World Scientists’ Warnings because it gives you an idea of much of what overshoot encompasses.
-If only everyon just read the titles it would “Wake Them Up”.

 Alice Friedemann www.energyskeptic.com Author of Life After Fossil Fuels: A Reality Check on Alternative Energy; When Trucks Stop Running: Energy and the Future of Transportation”, Barriers to Making Algal Biofuels, & “Crunch!
 Whole Grain Artisan Chips and Crackers”.
 Women in ecology Podcasts: WGBH, Financial Sense, Jore, Planet: Critical, Crazy Town, Collapse Chronicles, Derrick Jensen, Practical Prepping, Kunstler 253 &278, Peak Prosperity, Index of best energyskeptic posts